nank1ro/disable_web_context_menu/README.md

 <img src="https://raw.githubusercontent.com/nank1ro/disable_web_context_menu/main/assets/problem.png" height="400">

 As you can see when you try to display the custom flutter widget, the native web context menu is shown together.
-Play close attention to the right circle, it's the flutter context menu.
+Play close attention to the red circle, it's the flutter context menu.

 Flutter provides a solution you can [check here](https://api.flutter.dev/flutter/widgets/ContextMenuController-class.html) which uses:
 ```dart